StroverIT/bonding-questions/README.md

 - Go to ChatGPT and write this prompt: "Write me a bonding questions for my girlfriend.
 Please be more romantic.
 Please only write the question.
 Questions must be at least 50"

 #### How to start the application?
-- Write "npm run dev" or [https://bonding-questions.vercel.app](Click here) this link
+- Write "npm run dev" or [click here](https://bonding-questions.vercel.app) for live app

 ##### * Deployed in vercel *